ned2/typediff/docs/typediff.md

 ### Suggested Apache setup on Ubuntu

-Here is one way to get Typediff being served up on an Ubuntu installation, assuming we cloned typediff into ~/typediff.
+Here is one way to get Typediff being served up on an Ubuntu installation, assuming we cloned the Typediff repository into `~/typediff`.

 1. Install Apache: